aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclasses.md

 Karpenter provides the ability to specify a few additional Kubelet arguments.
 These are all optional and provide support for additional customization and use cases.
 Adjust these only if you know you need to do so.
-For more details on kubelet configuration arguments, [see the KubeletConfiguration API specification docs](https://kubernetes.io/docs/reference/config-api/kubelet-config.v1/).
+For more details on kubelet settings, see the [KubeletConfiguration reference](https://kubernetes.io/docs/reference/config-api/kubelet-config.v1/).
 The implemented fields are a subset of the full list of upstream kubelet configuration arguments.

 ```yaml